fusioncharts/dev_centre_docs/getting-started/ember/special-events-using-ember.md

 ---
 title: Special Events using Ember | FusionCharts
-description: Explore the potential of Special Events with Ember using the FusionCharts Suite XT API.
-Delve into our comprehensive article to uncover more insights on Ember.
+description: Special Events using Ember with FusionCharts using this comprehensive guide.
+Create visually appealing applications effortlessly.
+Visit our website now.
 heading: Special Events using Ember
 ---